johanlaidlaw/johanlaidlaw.github.com/_posts/2012-06-03-setting-up-jekyll.md

 After some googling a downloaded the OSX GCC installer from [https://github.com/kennethreitz/osx-gcc-installer](https://github.com/kennethreitz/osx-gcc-installer), installed it and then it could find gcc

-Then I could start the Jekyll server and develop the pages on my localhost.
-It starts the server on port 4000.
+Then I could start the Jekyll server and develop the pages without pushing to Github.
+Jekyll starts the server on port 4000.

 	$ cd /Sites/johanlaidlaw.github.com
 	$ sudo jekyll --server